LibrePCB-Libraries/KEMET.lplib/README.md

 Capacitors and other electronic components.

-Inofficial library, not endorsed by KEMET.
+Unofficial library, not endorsed by KEMET.

 ## License